 The first versions were mirror images of each other.
 These two examples with diamanté are from the mid- to late-1930s.
 The piece on the left, which was made by Coro in Canada, is the epitome of the Art Deco style.
 On the right is a furled-ribbon design in sterling silver, made by the British company Ciro.
 To see more details about each piece, click on its picture.

 By the 1940s, some makers were producing more three-dimensional pieces.
 The finest example from that decade in the TruFaux Jewels boutique is this piece by Coro.
-Made of rose-gold-plated sterling silver with ruby glass stones and diamanté accents, this brooch can also be worn as a pair of fur clips.
-It comes with matching earrings.
+Made of rose-gold-plated sterling silver with ruby-glass stones and diamanté accents, this double clip brooch comes with matching earrings.
 Click on this photo for more information on this gorgeous piece.

 Here are two beautiful and colorful examples from the 1950s, both by Hattie Carnegie.
 For more information on each piece, click on its photo.